Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 • Adoption Assistance Program (AAP) homes

-• The AAP Agreement must have been signed on or after January 1, 2017, or the AAP agreement was signed before January 1, 2017 and the adoption was finalized on or after January 1, 2017.
+• The AAP Agreement must have been signed on or after January 1, 2017.

 • AAP homes are not eligible for the ISFC rate or the Static Rate.

 • The LOC centralized unit does not perform LOC determinations/re-determinations for AAP homes.
-They are completed by the RFSPD.
+They are completed by the AAP LOC Unit in RFSD.

 The HBFC LOC rate structure was implemented in two (2) phases: